Air Force vs. Colorado State NCAA Football Odds, Plays and Insights | November 13, 2021

 Colorado State Stats and Trends

-- Colorado State has four wins against the spread in nine games this year.
+- In Colorado State's nine games this season, it has four wins against the spread.

-- The Rams have been underdogs by 2.5 points or more two times this season and have covered the spread every time.
+- This year, the Rams have won against the spread in each of their two games as an underdog of 2.5 points or more.

-- Colorado State's games this season have hit the over on two of eight set point totals (25%).
+- Colorado State's games this year have hit the over on two of eight set point totals (25%).

 - This year the Rams have nine turnovers, two fewer than the Falcons have takeaways (11).